This post may contain affiliate links. Read the full disclosure here.

 Light is the key to house plants.
 Since I started using decent grow lights, everything just works so much better.

 In extremely basic terms, light is energy for plants, so the lower the light, the less energy the plant can produce.
 Leaves, if you weren’t aware, take a lot of energy to produce and retain.

 Therefore, if the plant finds itself in a lower light situation, it may resort to ridding itself of a few leaves.

-If you can get there in time, hopefully, you can get your plant to change its mind and keep the leaf by either moving it to somewhere where it gets more light or getting yourself a grow light or two.
+If you can get there in time, hopefully, you can get your plant to change its mind and keep the leaf by either moving it to somewhere where it gets more light or getting yourself a grow light.